 Hematological disorders:(i)Hemophilia; (ii)Thalassaemia | a specialist having a Doctorate of Medicine (D.M.) degree in Hematology or any equivalent degree, which is recognised by the Medical Council of India : |

-Provided that where in respect of any diseases or ailments as specified in column 1, the patient is receiving the treatment in a Government hospital, the prescription may be issued by any specialist working full-time in that hospital and having a postgraduate degree in General or Internal Medicine or any equivalent degree, which is recognised by the Medical Council of India.
+Provided that where in respect of any diseases or ailments as specified in column 1, the patient is receiving the treatment in a Government hospital, the prescription may be issued by any specialist working full-time in that hospital and having a postgraduate degree in General or Internal Medicine or any equivalent degree, which is recognized by the Medical Council of India.

 The prescription referred to in column 2 shall contain the name and age of the patient, name of the disease or ailment along with the name, address, registration number and the qualification of the specialist issuing the prescription.